ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 ## Non-Bluetooth: Not supported

-Not every wireless device is Bluetooth.
-If the device doesn't explicitly say it is a Bluetooth, most probably it is not a Bluetooth device, hence not supported by Unijoysticle.
+Not every wireless controller is Bluetooth.
+If the controller doesn't explicitly say it is a Bluetooth, most probably it is not a Bluetooth controller, hence not supported by Unijoysticle.

-Devices known to be non-Bluetooth:
+Controllers known to be non-Bluetooth:

 - mice / keyboards that come with their own wireless dongle.
 - NVIDIA Shield gamepad